Troubleshoot common VMware issues

 This topic lists the common workarounds of issues that you might encounter while backing up or restoring virtual machines.

-Backup fails because backup proxy cannot take snapshots
+Backup fails because backup proxy cannot take recovery points

-Sometimes, a backup fails because backup proxy cannot take a snapshot of virtual machines that are configured for backup.
+Sometimes, a backup fails because backup proxy cannot take a recovery point of virtual machines that are configured for backup.
 You might see an error like this in your log file:

 An error occurred while saving the snapshot: Change tracking target file already exists